 Historic Sites of Manitoba: Bank of Montreal War Monument (335 Main Street, Winnipeg)

-Unveiled on 5 December 1923 in front of the Bank of Montreal in Winnipeg, this bronze statue of a First World War soldier replaced a temporary cenotaph that had stood on this corner from 1920 to early 1923 that had been developed through the effort of Eva Lillian Jones.
-The monument commemorates the 231 bank employees from across Canada who died in the conflict.
-It was sculpted by noted American sculptor James Earle Fraser (1876-1953) and modeled after Captain Wynn Bagnall, 58th Field Artillery, a member of the bank’s Winnipeg staff.
+Unveiled on 5 December 1923 in front of the Bank of Montreal in Winnipeg, this bronze statue of a First World War soldier replaced a temporary cenotaph that had stood on this corner from 1920 to early 1923.
+It had been built through the effort of the Women's Canadian Club of Winnipeg and Eva Lillian Jones by the construction firm of Carter-Halls-Aldinger at a cost of about $1,500.

 Bank of Montreal War Monument